rtkaczyk/slick_blogpost/blogpost.md

 A query to be compiled has to be a function of arguments of type `Column`, but unlike for scalar types, there is no conversion from a collection type to a `Column`.
 This issue is described in more detail here: https://github.com/slick/slick/issues/718

-This simple query takes about 20 ms on average to compile, but that can still be a lot for a high troughput application, and the `IN` operator can be a part of more elaborate query like the one with the joins (as was the case in our project).
+This simple query took about 20 ms on average to compile, but that can still be a lot for a high troughput application, and the `IN` operator can be a part of a more elaborate query like the one with the joins (as was the case in our project).
 The only solution then is to go with Plain SQL.

 ## If you can count - count on yourself